St Joseph’s Mercy Secondary School

 Welcome to the St Joseph’s Mercy Secondary School website.

 We are a Catholic Mercy School, under the trusteeship of CEIST.
 Our school is a happy, dynamic and caring place of learning.
-We are situated in the heart of the community of Navan and currently have an enrolment of 707 girls.
+We are situated in the heart of the community of Navan and currently have an enrolment of over 700 girls.

 Don’t forget to put the dates of the show in your diary: Tuesday 30th April and Wednesday 1st May at 7.30pm in the Phoenix Theatre.read more